Mukiga

 The Bakiga were a very polygamous society; the number of wives was only limited by the availability of land and bride wealth obligations this is still noted among many bakiga families.

 The Bride wealth paid on a girl was shared among the girl's principal relatives.
-Of the relatives the most important were Nyinarimi (maternal uncle) and ishenkazi (paternal aunt).
+Of the relatives the most important were Nyinarimi (maternal uncle) and Ishenkazi (paternal aunt).
 If one of them went away dissatisfied, so they said, he could render the girl barren or cause her to have incessant ill- health by inciting the wrath of the ancestors.

 Boys tended to marry at a slightly late age, between eighteen and twenty years, while girls could be married off between fourteen and sixteen years of age.
 The normal trend was for girls from richer families to get married later than girls from poorer families.